Navigating Planar Topologies in Near-Optimal Space and Time: Our Contribution in Context

 The international standard ISO/IEC 13249-3:2016~\cite{isosqlmm} defines a basic set of primitive operations for the model, which are also implemented in flagship database systems\footnote{\url{http://postgis.net/docs/Topology.html}}.
 Some of the queries relate the geometry with the topology, for example, find the face covering a point given its coordinates.
 Those queries require data structures that store coordinates, and are therefore bound to use considerable space.
 Instead, we focus on {\em pure topological} queries, which can be solved within much less space and can encompass many problems once mapped to topological space.
 We also restrict our work to a static version of the model, in which case our representation supports a much richer set of access operations.

-Topological queries can be also solved using the geometries, but such approach is computationally very expensive.
+Topological queries can also be solved using the geometries, but this approach is computationally very expensive.
 We propose instead an approach in which most of the work is done on an in-memory compact index on the topology, resorting to the geometric data only when necessary.
 Such an approach enables handling geometries that do not fit in main memory, but whose topologies do, and still solving queries on them with reasonable efficiency because secondary-memory accesses are limited.
 To illustrate this, consider the example of \emph{given the coordinates of two query points, tell if they lie on adjacent faces, and if so, which edge separates them}.
 In our approach, this type of query can be solved with just two mappings from the geographical space to the topological space, and then using pure topological queries.

-Table~\ref{tab:model} lists a set of topological queries we consider on the topological model.
-They comprehensively consider querying about relations between two given entities of the same or different type, and listing or counting entities related to a given one.
-The set considerably extends the queries available in standards or flagship implementations, which comprise just {\tt intersects} (1.d and 1.f), {\tt GetNodeEdges} (3.c), and {\tt ST\_GetFaceEdges} (3.e).
+Table~\ref{tab:model} lists a set of topological queries we consider on the topological model, together with the time complexities we achieve in this paper within $4m+o(m)$ bits (we solve them all in $O(1)$ time within $O(m)$ bits).
+These comprehensively consider querying about relations between two given entities of the same or different type, and listing or counting entities related to a given one.
+The set considerably extends the queries available in standards or flagship implementations, which comprise just {\tt intersects} (1.d and 5.b), {\tt GetNodeEdges} (3.c), and {\tt ST\_GetFaceEdges} (3.e).